daler/sphinxdoc-test/README.rst

 Using a separate docs dir made things easier for me to figure out and configure easier with the Sphinx makefile.

+See http://daler.github.com/sphinxdoc-test for the Sphinx-generated version of this README, created using the commands documented in it...

 Protocol
 --------